Baffin Island: Name

 The Inuktitut name for the island is Qikiqtaaluk, which means "very big island" (qikiqtaq "island" + -aluk "very big") and in Inuktitut syllabics is written as ᕿᑭᖅᑖᓗᒃ.
 This name is used for the administrative region the island is part of (Qikiqtaaluk Region), as well as in multiple places in Nunavut and the Northwest Territories, such as some smaller islands: Qikiqtaaluk in Baffin Bay and Qikiqtaaluk in Foxe Basin.
 Norse explorers are believed to have referred to it as Helluland ("stone land").

 In 1576, English seaman Martin Frobisher, the namesake of Frobisher Bay, made landfall on the island, naming it "Queen Elizabeth's Foreland".
-The island is named after English explorer William Baffin, who, in 1616, came across the island while trying to discover the Northwest Passage.

-It was also formerly known as James Island.
+The island's present name refers to English explorer William Baffin, who charted Baffin Bay in 1616.
+It was bestowed by Edward Parry in 1821.